FRBNY-DSGE/DSGE.jl/docs/src/input_data.md

    is also required.
 See [Data](doc/Data.md) for details on the series used and links to data sources.
 4. Run `load_data(m)`; series from FRED will be downloaded and merged with the series from non-FRED data sources that you have already created.
-See [Common pitfalls](#common-pitfalls) for some potential issues.
+See [Common Pitfalls](@ref) for some potential issues.